Sanglorian/orcus/Orcus Monsters - current.md

 > **Languages:** Common, Giantish, Primordial
 > **Str:** 27 (+17), **Con:** 19 (+13), **Dex:** 15 (+11)
 > **Int:** 10 (+9), **Wis:** 12 (+10), **Cha:** 11 (+9)
-> **Equipment:** greatclub
 >
 > **Initiative:** +20; **Speed:** 8
 > **AC:** 30; **Fort:** 31, **Ref:** 29, **Will:** 30
 > **HP:** 135, **Staggered:** 67
 >
 > ‡	**Greatclub** (standard, at-will) ● **Club, Weapon**
-> Reach 1; +23 vs AC; 4d8+15 damage and make a secondary attack. *Secondary Attack:* +23 vs Fortitude; the target is dazed until the end of its next turn.
+> Reach 2; +23 vs AC; 4d8+15 damage and make a secondary attack. *Secondary Attack:* +23 vs Fortitude; the target is dazed until the end of its next turn.
 > ⤢	**Rock** (standard, at-will) ● **Weapon**
 > Far arc 2 within 10; +23 vs AC (There must be a suitable rock within reach); 4d8+8 damage and the target is pushed 2 squares and knocked prone.
 > **Meld with Stone** (swift, encounter) ● **Stance**
 > While in this stance, the giant gains burrow 8 (earth glide).
 This stance ends when the giant next emerges from the earth/stone.
 > **Hardened Skin** (swift, at-will) ● **Stance**
-> While in this stance, the giant can halve the damage it takes from attack as an immediate counter.
+> While in this stance, the giant can halve the damage it takes from one attack as an immediate counter.
 It then leaves this stance.
 > **Punisher** (swift, at-will) ● **Stance**
 > If the giant starts its turn in this stance, and it is wielding a club, it does 6 damage to an enemy in reach.
 While in this stance, the giant cannot make opportunity attacks.